m1el/m1el.github.io/_posts/2016-04-06-monogatari-frame-drops.md

 });
 ```

-By default, this code will change Hitagi's frames as fast as possible (int my case, 60 fps).
+By default, this code will change Hitagi's frames as fast as possible.
+In my case, it runs at 60 fps, and looks ridiculous.

-But anime is usually animated at 12 fps, so we have to limit the frame rate:
+Anime is usually animated at 12 fps, so we have to limit the frame rate:

 ```javascript
 var lastChange = 0;